-Internal factors include the increasing need for Glutathione as an important part of various processes in our bodies, such as, food for our immune system, recycling of vitamin C, vitamin E and lipoic acid, repairing our DNA, and protecting our cells from oxidative stress to mention a few.
+Internal factors include the increasing need for glutathione as an important part of various processes in our bodies, such as, food for our immune system, recycling of vitamin C, vitamin E and alpha lipoic acid, repairing our DNA, and protecting our cells from oxidative stress to mention a few.

 Some of these substances are listed below: